Breaking down the Steelers scenarios before week 17 - Mash Viral

 If the Steelers and the Titans fall to 8-8 in Week 17 and the Colts beat the Jaguars to improve to 8-8 and the Raiders lose to the Broncos to drop to 7-9, the Steelers are inside.

-In this three-way tie at 8-8, the Colts eliminate the Titans due to a better conference record (4-2 vs. 3-3).
+In this three-way tie at 8-8, the Colts eliminate the Titans due to a better record in the division (4-2 vs. 3-3).
 The tiebreaker then faces each other between the Steelers and the Colts, and the Steelers beat them, 26-24, in Week 9.

 The drawback here is, notably, the Raiders.

-If all four teams finish the season with 8-8, the Raiders will really get the approval thanks to a 4-2 record in the conference.
-The Colts would eliminate the Titans again, but the Raiders, also with a 4-2 record in the conference, would eliminate the Colts thanks to their 31-24 victory over them in Week 4.
+If all four teams finish the season with 8-8, the Raiders will really get the approval.
+The Colts would eliminate the Titans again, but the Raiders, also with a 4-2 record in the division, would eliminate the Colts thanks to their 31-24 victory over them in Week 4.

 The Raiders then eliminate the Steelers due to the "strength of the victories," which would be the most appropriate way for this Steelers season to stop.